YingLiu4203/old-dev-blog/_posts/2017-07-18-TypeScript-Vue-Tour-01.md

 }
 ```

 With trhese resources ready, create the initial `index.html` in the project root folder following the PWA principles.
-It is also based on the above Google codelabs and has the following content:
+The `/index.html` is used as a template whose content to be filled by Vue components. `webpack-dev-server` use the root level `index.html` as the entry html.
+Based on the above Google codelabs, it has the following content:

 ```html
 <!DOCTYPE html>